akshat1712/akshat1712/README.md

 Here are some ideas to get you started:
 -->
-- 🔭 I’m currently a CSE 4<sup>nd</sup> year Undergraduate student at IIT Ropar.
+- 🔭 I have graduated from IIT Ropar majoring in Computer Science and Engineering.
-- 🌱 I’m currently learning Machine Learning and Financial Mathematics.
+- 🌱 I’m currently Financial Mathematics & Pragramatic Application.
-- 💻 I'm currently proficient in C, C++, Python and Data Analytics.
+- 💻 I'm currently proficient in C, C++, Python, React.
-- ✨ I'm Like doing Competitive Programming, reading about Finance and Economics.
+- ✨ I Like doing Competitive Programming and reading about Finance and Economics.
 - 👀 Looking forward to collaborating on many projects.
 - 🎗 Let's get in touch and form long-lasting bonds.
 - 🤝 Do Visit my website to know me more: https://akshat1712.github.io/

 &ensp;